VIDEO: Kamryn Waites is 6-9, wears size 20 shoes and is in eighth grade

 Meet Kamryn Waites.

 He’s 6-foot-9, weighs 270 pounds and wears a size 20 shoe that has to be custom made.
-And, oh, he’s in eighth grade.
+And, oh, he just finished eighth grade and is 14.

 Waites — a member of the Class of 2021 who is known to some as “Baby Shaq” — was on the court for the Prime Time Sports tournament in Dallas last weekend and plays for RM5 of the Nike EYBL circuit.